mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/build-todo-example-extension.md

 1. Build your solution in Visual Studio by selecting the **Build** > **Build Solution**.
 2. Navigate to the Mendix app where your extension will be hosted.
-3. Create a new folder called `extensions` also add a subfolder called `TodoExtension`.
+3. Create a new folder and name it `extensions`.
+4. Add a subfolder and name it `TodoExtension`.
 You now have a folder with a path similar to this `[Mendix App]/extensions/MyTodoExtension`/.
-3. Copy the files from your Visual Studio extension projects `bin/debug` subfolder into your mendix app extension folder: [`Mendix App]/extensions/MyTodoExtension`.
+5. Copy the files from your Visual Studio extension projects `bin/debug` subfolder into your mendix app extension folder: [`Mendix App]/extensions/MyTodoExtension`.
-4. Run Studio Pro.
+6. Run Studio Pro.

 While developing extensions,  also use command line flag to enable extensions as follows: